Walk Your Way to a Healthier You: Tai Chi Walking for Weight Loss

 Keeping the Weight Off for Good

-Unlike some diets or exercise plans where people gain the weight back, people who do Tai Chi walking often keep the weight off for a long time.
-A study published in the journal Nature found that Tai Chi helps with long-term results because:
+Unlike some extreme diets, people who do Tai Chi walking often find it easier to stick with for a long time.
+A study published in Scientific Reports found that Tai Chi helps with long-term adherence because:

-- It's a practice that's actually fun and easy to stick with.
+• It's a practice that's actually fun and sustainable.

-- It's gentle, so you don't get tired of working out!
+• It's gentle, so you don't get 'burned out' like with high-intensity workouts!

 Ready to Start?
 Your Tai Chi Walking Plan!